 Is Charitable Giving Political?
-New Evidence from Wealth and Income Tax Returns
+Evidence from Wealth and Income Tax Returns

 Date Written: June 30, 2021

-What are the determinants of philanthropic and political giving?
-Are donations to charities and parties driven by the same incentives?
-In this article, we use new administrative household panel data to quantify empirically the motivations for giving, depending on donors’ characteristics and tax incentives.
-Our dataset includes all the households filling their income tax and/or their wealth tax returns in France between 2006 and 2019.
-In France, both charitable and political donations benefit from income tax deductions, but only the charitable ones are eligible to the wealth tax credit.
-We exploit the 2018 wealth tax reform – a change in the taxable base that led to a drop by two third in the number of liable households – to estimate the cross-price elasticity of charitable and political giving at different levels of the income and wealth distributions.
-We provide new evidence of substituability between charitable and political donations: according to our estimates, a one-percent increase in the price of charitable giving leads to a 19 to 25% increase in political donations.
-The magnitude of this effect is particularly strong among the the top 20% of the wealth taxpayers.
+Is charitable giving politically motivated?
+In this article, we use exhaustive administrative household panel data and a natural experiment to quantify empirically the motivations for giving.
+Our dataset includes all the households filing their income tax and/or their wealth tax returns in France between 2006 and 2019.
+In France, both charitable and political donations benefit from a 66% income tax credit, but only the charitable ones are eligible for the 75% wealth tax credit.
+We exploit the 2017 wealth-tax reform – a change in the taxable base that led to a drop of two third in the number of liable households and, as a result, an increase in the price of charitable giving – and show that charitable and political donations are substitute.
+According to our estimates, a one-percent increase in the price of charitable giving leads to an increase of around 0.12% in political donations.
+Next, using city-level information, we show that the increase in the price of charitable giving mostly benefits pro-business political parties.
+Finally, we document that the drop in charitable donations is mostly driven by politically-involved nonprofit organizations, pointing toward political motivations behind charitable giving.

-Keywords: charitable giving, political donations, tax incentives for giving, tax deductions, wealth tax credit, cross-elasticity of donations
+Keywords: charitable giving, political donations, tax incentives for giving, tax deductions, wealth tax credit, cross-elasticity of donations, nonprofit organizations

 JEL Classification: H24, H31, L38